 The Galter Library offers a related class called EndNote.
 See our Classes schedule for the next available offering.

-For EndNote 20 video tutorials, check out EndNote's YouTube channel.
+For EndNote 20 video tutorials, check out EndNote's YouTube channel or the following videos on EndNote 20, created by Galter librarians.
+These videos are hosted in Northwestern Medicine's institutional repository, Prism, and require an NU NetID login.
+Once in Prism, click the "Download" link for the best quality.
 You will also see video tutorials at relevant points throughout this guide.

 EndNote is bibliographic management software that allows users to manage citations in personal libraries and create bibliographies.
 This guide will aid you in performing basic tasks using EndNote.
 The guide has been recently updated to reflect changes since the release of the most current version of EndNote 20.

 Is your computer a work machine managed by Feinberg School of Medicine IT?
 You may be able to use Self-Service to install EndNote.
 Try this before installing using the instructions below.

 The university provides a site license for EndNote.
 Current Northwestern students, faculty and staff with valid Net IDs can download EndNote at no charge because of their affiliation to Northwestern.
 You are eligible to download it to both your work and home computers.
 If you do not know your Net ID or are having problems downloading the software, please contact the NUIT Support Center.
 Also, see Note to hospital-based users below.